Florida Keys, USA

 Detached sailboat on Manatee Creek, a few kilometers from Key Largo

-The establishment's own rooms, on stilts, overlooked the canal.
-Instead of cars - as happened in almost all motels around the United States – had at the doors docks and launches equipped with large fishing rods.
+Instead of cars – as was the case in almost all the motels spread across the United States – had at the doors docks and launches equipped with large fishing rods.

 We sat for a few moments examining the place.
 We also followed the departure of two of these vessels to the high seas.
 Then we resumed our own journey.

-Towards the Florida Keys Stepping Stone
+Towards Florida's Long Stepping Stone

 From there, US Hwy 1 continued southwest until it encountered the long barrier of land that separated the Florida Keys from the Caribbean Sea.
 We intersected it at Key Largo, the largest of the Keys (islets), almost 53 km long.
 Key Largo is a diving mecca.